 Member, Board of Trustees

-Joyce K. Kikafunda was appointed in 2013 as Uganda's Ambassador Extraordinary and Plenipotentiary to protect and promote Uganda’s national interests and positions in the UK and Ireland.
-In addition to receiving this position from the Uganda High Commission, she is professor of food and nutrition at Makerere University in Kampala, Uganda.
-She received her MS degree in food science and technology from the University of Saskatchewan, Saskatoon, Canada, and her PhD degree in food science and nutrition from the University of Reading in the United Kingdom.
+Joyce Kikafunda, one of the few female Professors in Uganda, is a Professor of Food and Nutrition Sciences at Makerere University, Kampala, Uganda where she worked for over 20 years.
+In 2012, Joyce was appointed Uganda's Ambassador Extraordinary and Plenipotentiary to protect and promote Uganda’s interests in the UK and Ireland.
+She took up her new position in July 2013.
+Joyce graduated with a First Class BSc in Agriculture from Makerere University, Uganda in 1976; MSc in Food Science and Technology from the University of Saskatchewan, Canada in 1979 and her PhD in Food Science and Nutrition from the University of Reading in the United Kingdom in 1996.
 She is well known for spearheading the establishment of the first ever Department of Food Science and Technology in Uganda in 1989, which she nurtured and headed for over 10 years.
-This department has been instrumental in capacity building for food security, value addition, and human nutrition in Uganda and the region.
+This department has been instrumental in capacity building for Uganda and the region and because of its strategic importance for National Development, the Department was recently upgraded to a School status; The School of Food Technology, Nutrition and Bio-engineering at Makerere University.